ClimateImpactLab/dscim-facts-epa/README.md

 bash facts_runs.sh
 ```

+FACTS is a relatively memory intensive and disk space intensive running process.
+To successfully run FACTS, you will need a fairly powerful system with at least 32 gigabytes of computer RAM on a fairly powerful workstation (or a server).
+In addition, FACTS currently requires around 30 gigabytes of disk space per run, which means that 3 gases for 7 pulse years (a total of 22 runs including the control) will require in the neighborhood of 660 gigabytes of disk space.
+To clear this memory after the run has completed, you can remove the subdirectories in the `~/radical.pilot.sandbox` folder.

 Keep in mind that the more pulse year and gas dimensions your files have, the longer this run will take.
-On a fast machine each combination can take in the neighborhood of 10 minutes, meaning that for a run of 3 gases for 7 pulse years, the run will take (3 x 7 + 1) x 10 = 220 minutes.
+On a fast machine each combination can take in the neighborhood of 10 minutes, meaning that for a run of 3 gases for 7 pulse years, the run will take 220 minutes.

 Once the run is complete, exit the docker if you are using it.